| | | | | | | | |

 Deviled Eggs Are A Healthy Holiday Snack

-When the holidays roll around there are so many treats that a loaded with sugar.
+When the holidays roll around, so many treats are loaded with sugar.

-Deviled eggs are high protein and are usually relatively low carbs.
+Deviled eggs are high in protein and are usually relatively low in carbs.

 How To Boil Eggs For Deviled Eggs

-The number one tip that I have for you is how to hard boil eggs so that they will peel easily.
+The number one tip I have for you is how to hard-boil eggs to peel easily.

-If you have ever made deviled eggs this has probably been your biggest frustration.
+This has probably been your biggest frustration if you have ever made deviled eggs.
 I’m here to solve this for you.

 Easy To Peel Eggs 101